migueldcdev/iobutton/README.md

 # IOButton

-A minimal package with customizable React button.
+A minimal package with a customizable React button.

 ## Class Name Mapping